RobLe3/lulzprime/README.md

 ## Documentation

 - **Quick start**: This README
+- **Performance analysis**: `docs/PAPER_ALIGNMENT_STATUS.md`
 - **Development manual**: `docs/manual/part_0.md` through `part_9.md`
 - **API contracts**: `docs/manual/part_4.md`
 - **Workflows**: `docs/manual/part_5.md`
 - **Developer guide**: `docs/autostart.md` and `docs/defaults.md`
 - **Canonical paper**: `paper/OMPC_v1.33.7lulz.pdf`

+## How to Support

+If you leverage this library in a production environment and it helps you save money—whether through reduced computational costs, faster processing, or more efficient resource usage—I would appreciate it if you donated 1% of the budget it saves you to homeless people or local homelessness support organizations.

+**Ways to help:**
+- Donate to local homeless shelters, food banks, or support services
+- Support organizations working on homelessness prevention
+- Contribute to housing-first initiatives in your community

+This request is entirely voluntary and comes with no obligation.
+The library remains freely available under the MIT license regardless of whether you choose to donate.

 ## Development